garrettbland/blockbuilder/README.md

 -   Move options over to use tailwind config
 -   Migrate all blocks to their own div for hover styling/spacing (example -> how margin & padding look on blocks on hover)
+-   Update label to use custom value rather than using period in front

 ### Development